-One of the hardest lessons for new salespeople is the importance of closing every sale.
+One of the hardest lessons for new salespeople to learn is the importance of closing every sale.
 The close doesn't have to be as difficult as it seems.
 If you did a good job of presenting the product and responded to the prospect's objections, the close follows naturally.
 However, if things didn't go quite so smoothly, you may need to give the prospect a bit of a nudge to successfully close the sale.
-Here are a few strategies that can help when the simple approach fails.
+Here are a few strategies which may help when the simple approach fails.

-The assumptive close is the most generic and is the one you'd use if you haven't been able to fit the prospect to a more customized close.
-After you've made your presentation and answered the prospect's questions, you ask a question that assumes your prospect is about to buy the product.
+The assumptive close is the most generic and the one to use if you haven't been able to fit the prospect to a more customized close.
+After making the presentation and answering the prospect's questions, ask a question that assumes your prospect is about to buy the product.
 Here are a few examples:

 - Would you prefer red or blue?